 - Bathroom cleaning: I usually scrub the sink and toilet once every couple of weeks.

 - Cat litter box: Mrs. RB40 deals with this one.
 Unfortunately, our cats went to heaven so no more litter box duty.

 - Dusting: Mrs. RB40 dusts once in a while.
 I rarely dusted when I was single and haven’t done it for years…

 - Laundry: Mrs. RB40 usually does most the laundry.
 Occasionally I’d do the laundry if I run out of underwear.
 I’d say 80:20.

-- Car: I take care of the car.
-Is this part of the chores?
+- Car: I take care of the car and drive everyone around.

 Money equals power.
 When a woman makes more, she has more power in a relationship.
 I think that’s a good thing, but it can wreak havoc if the relationship is not strong.
 For example, a woman breadwinner can reassess her man and see if she’s really happy with him.
 This might be the cause of the higher divorce rates.
 Previously, a lot of women probably had to stay in a relationship they weren’t happy with because it would have been more difficult to support themselves.
 It’s easier to call it quit when you’re the primary breadwinner.
 I read that men are reluctant to ask for alimony so that makes it even easier to separate.

 Also, if the wife makes more income than their husband, this could create an issue with respect.
 She might be unhappy about the husband spending her money frivolously.
 Or she’ll wonder why the husband can’t pull his weight and earn more money.
 This seems to be a big issue for women in high-power jobs.